strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 27 Apr 2023 --

+- Quite possibly found my solution through simple creation of a body field returned in create message field.
+The actual error itself will be logged through the creation of a log method called in the error handler.

+---

 -- 26 Apr 2023 --

 - Development has slowed dramatically due to returning to old job in order to pay bills while trying to change careers.